Time For Gold And Miners

 Rising Interest Rate

 Rising interest rate generally is negative for gold.
 But with interest rates at 1.25%, this is below the minimum inflation rate of 2%.
-If gold can keep up with inflation rate of 2+%, gold is a better choice in holding up value long term.
-Therefore, if inflation rate exceeds short term interest rate, gold remains a gold asset to own.
+If gold can keep up with inflation rate of 2+%, gold is a better choice in holding up value long-term.
+Therefore, if inflation rate exceeds short-term interest rate, gold remains a good asset to own.

 Huge Debt Build-up

 Total debts relentlessly build up around the world.
 The only way that is keeping things under control is by money printing to artificially suppressing interest rates, all the way to negative rates in Europe and Japan.
 Hints are appearing that the growth of money printing will slow by next year.
-Chances are, interest rates will rise rapidly that may lead to stock and bond losses.
+Chances are interest rates will rise rapidly that may lead to stock and bond losses.

-In an extremely unbalance ballooning debt world, which is based on faith and credit, the unending erosion of the ability and willingness to pay is becoming more acute.
+In an extremely unbalanced, ballooning debt world, which is based on faith and credit, the unending erosion of the ability and willingness to pay is becoming more acute.
 Since countries of the world overplay the cards in normal times by borrowing above their ability to pay, abnormal times will follow in vengeance when defaults abound and many of the usual old investment ways will be ineffective.

 The virtuous pitch from central banks to continue excessive growth of money supply to fund budget deficits, debts for Wall Street and main street, are causing price inflation in almost all asset classes except gold and commodities which are victims of the strength in dollar index in the past three years.
 But things are turning around when dollar index descends in the last six months.
 Gold price should be rising soon in response.

-Alas, if the world has no dead beats, gamblers and scammers who borrow but did not pay back.
+Alas, if the world has no dead beats, gamblers and scammers who borrow but do not pay back!
 The defaults will stress liquidity and force interest rate up, and pressuring stocks and bonds.
-Some cracks on sovereign bonds defaults such as Puerto Rico, Venezuela etc. are appearing.
+Some cracks on sovereign bonds defaults such as Puerto Rico, Venezuela, etc. are appearing.
 Lately, some Italian banks went bankrupt.
-Many of the front runners of sovereign bond buyers will become front runners of bond sellers to cause spikes in interest rate, and losses in bonds.
+Many of the front runners of sovereign bond buyers will become front runners of bond sellers to cause spikes in interest rate and losses in bonds.
 In this scenario, it is much better to hold some gold instead of just bonds.

 Lately, even interest rate of German long-term bonds is heading up.
 The days of negative interest may be over in a couple years.
-As hinted by many economist and central bank officials, the world is on a path of hyper-inflation dotted with crashes in bonds and stocks; and gold may be the best guard for our wealth.
+As hinted by many economists and central bank officials, the world is on a path of hyper-inflation dotted with crashes in bonds and stocks; and gold may be the best guard for our wealth.

-Market Over-valuation
+Market Overvaluation

 The stock bull market has been going strong for eight long years and is at historic high.
 Recently, the high technology leaders have stumbled.
 It is about time to diversify some of the stock assets to another value asset class such as gold to hedge against the fall in the stock market.
 During the fall of the market in 2007-2009, gold went up 40%.